rinogrego/Exploring-LoRA/README.md

 - Fine-tuning pretrained CNN models on image classification
 - Recurrent Neural Network
 - Fine-tuning pretrained BERT models on sentiment analysis
+- Saving model (adapter only then merge compared with saving the entire model)
+  - track the load time
+  - track memory usage

 ## Things to Check
 - model's performance on the task